Chris1x0/CSN-150-Midterm/README.md

 Purpose: Using a ESP32 to send myself messages to WhatsApp

+I picked it, because it looked cool to send a message to myself using the ESP32.

 Equipment:

 ESP32CAM USB Micro Data Cable Link to documentation followed: https://randomnerdtutorials.com/esp32-send-messages-whatsapp/